 In 2005, the agency began serving US-born older adults, who, despite knowledge of English, lacked knowledge of the system of care and resources.
 Poverty stricken, isolated seniors who were also home bound and frail sought our services to help them improve their living situations, overcome anxieties, and increase their ability to maintain community living.

+Free of negative bias, we advocate for and encourage legislation that promotes statewide accessible, appropriate health and social services for under-served individuals and populations.
 Through our services and proven track record, we not only live our mission – we go beyond expectations to help our elderly and foreign-born communities.

 Over the past several years, Macklind International has hosted special events for Chinese-speaking seniors.
 Beginning in late September, we will be hosting a recurring Chinese senior group in an effort to expand services and engage isolated populations.
 The program for last Monday’s group included a health insurance Q&A, hand yoga, chair exercises (and, apparently, […]

 One Monday a month, thanks to the talented instructors at Perennial Community Workshops, our crafty women from the Afghan senior group at Macklind International Senior Center are able to participate in an engaging workshop.
 Last Monday, September 25th they learned how to create stepping stone mosaics with salvaged glass and tile at Perennial, and how to […]

 Our first annual Bilingual International Trivia Night brought together all the brightest and the most globally-minded individuals into the Ethical Society of St. Louis on Saturday, Nov.
 4. Despite the flurry of last-minute preparations, the event proved to be a great success with over 150 players.
 Guests tried their trivia knowledge in a variety […]